jameswyper/rupture/Status and Plan.md

 "rdoc lib" to document everything run a unit test just by running the __test.rb file use REXML for starters to create / parse XML, switch the Nokogiri and/or builder if needed

+##Eventing - how it's going to work

+Statevariable has value, changedSinceLastEvent (boolean - new), lastEventedValue, lastEventTime (new)

+Statevariable has a class method for creating event XML, reset changedSinceLastEvent and lastEventTime if appropriate too

+Service has set of subscriptions

+method: createEvent
+gets the XML for a set of StateVariables for each subscriber creates and (unless expired) pushes a http client request onto the main device event queue (need to push subscriber and message)

+method: eventModerator
+new thread
+ticks along checking each state variable if time > lastEventTime + rate, calls createEvent sleep for a tiny bit, repeat (unless service is stopped)

+Device has
+method: processEventQueue
+pick off each event, send http request (see threads2 code in sketches) any failures, cancel that subscriber

+Subscriptions
+methods:
+create
+renew
+cancel
+event - to create the message.  check first if sub has expired, update subscription ID number